OKaluza/fractured/docs/docs.rst

 - *Anti-aliasing* select the anti-aliasing quality to use when rendering fractals.
 - *Scripts* (experimental feature, not yet properly documented) allows you to write scripts that control the fractal display.
 New Script creates a new script entry in the list and opens the editor.
 Pressing the [Run] button in the editor window runs the script.
+- *Rebuild Thumbnails* redraw and save all stored fractal thumbnail images.
 - *Show Preview* enables or disables the Julia set preview window.
 - *Hide/Show Tools* hides or shows the *tools* area from the window, allowing more room for the fractal display.
 - *Full Screen* enter full screen mode.